DiegelD/CarND-MPC-Project/README.md

 world exactly.
 So once we performed our actuation commands, our trajectory may not be exactly the same as the trajectory we predicted.
 So its crucial to re-evaluating constantly, to find the optimal actions.

+*Some advantages over other controllers*:<br />
+- Easier computation than steady-state optimal control
+- Greater adaptability to parametric changes than infinite horizon control
+- Better tracking than PID and good constraint handling among others.

 # 2) Function Development
 ### 2.1 Translation & Rotation
 The car position is given in global coordination.
 To transform them into car coordination a